pranavpandey/dynamic-toasts/README.md

 ### Cheat sheets

-Use `DynamicHint` class to display cheat sheets for any `view`.
+Use dynamic hint to display cheat sheets for any `view`.
 All the methods are same as explained above, just replace `DynamicToast` with `DynamicHint` to create a cheat sheet.

 > Use `DynamicHint.show(view, toast)` method to display it according to the anchor view position.